netxms/netxms-doc/admin/user-management.rst

 LDAP users/groups relationships with native NetXMS users/groups
 ---------------------------------------------------------------

-LDAP user can be added to non LDAP grop and non LDAP user can be added to LDAP group.
-But if LDAP user will be added to LDAP group, then while next synchronization user will be removed from group.
+LDAP users and groups are handled in exactly the same was as users from internal database.
+Only difference is that LDAP group membership is refreshed on each synchronisation and any non-LDAP user will be removed from the group.

 Login with help of LDAP user
 ----------------------------

-To login into NetXMS there should be selected `Password` login type, should be entered user login(LdapMappingName) and LDAP password.
+Login process is completely transparent for the user - user name should match attribute set by `LdapMappingName` and password should be current LDAP password for that user.

 LDAP configuration debuging
 ---------------------------